-Solidarity over Charity-

 We will discuss Heartland through December and January, followed by Infinite Country through February and March.
 These can be joined in person or virtually!
 Please email firstname.lastname@example.org for more information.

-The first discussion of Heartland will be held on Tuesday, December 19th at 6:00pm inside the Canton Learning Collaborative — Zoom link available.
+The second discussion of Heartland will be held on Monday, February 26th at 6:30pm inside the Canton Learning Collaborative — Zoom link available.
 When we read together, we broaden our imaginations and understanding of our world, our neighbors, and ourselves.
 Read alongside other NEA Big Read groups across Illinois and the nation by reaching out to Fulton County Arts on Facebook, or by filling out the contact form below.
 RSVP Here